ishara/sonar-examples/projects/languages/python/python-sonar-runner-ut/README.md

 Usage
 =====
-* Analyze the projec with SonarQube using the SonarQube Runner:
+* Analyze the projec with SonarQube using the SonarQube Scanner:

-        sonar-runner
+        sonar-scanner